 - Expects a bribe or treat to do tasks

-How to make entitled kids grateful
+How to make ungrateful kids grateful

 Once you realize that your kid has a strong sense of entitlement, you may feel overwhelmed.
 But you need to understand that it does not necessarily mean you’re a bad parent.
-However, it does mean that you need to get serious about your child’s behavior and take some positive steps to help them learn about gratitude.
+However, it does mean that you need to get serious about your child’s behavior and take some positive steps to help them learn about gratitude and develop gratitude in a child.
 Research shows that there is a significant relationship between gratitude & happiness in kids by the age of 5 years.

 Studies also show that feeling grateful and counting blessings are “associated with enhanced self-reported gratitude, optimism, life satisfaction, and decreased negative affect,” in early adolescents.
-Hence, teaching your child to be more grateful, encouraging them to say “thank you” more often and asking them to be gentle with others can be a great way to prevent them from feeling entitled.
-Here’s how to get started –
+Hence, teaching your entitled, ungrateful kids to be more grateful, encouraging them to say “thank you” more often and asking them to be gentle with others can be a great way to prevent them from feeling entitled.
+Wondering how to make your kids grateful?
+Here’s how to raise grateful children –

 1. Define clear consequences for their actions